GameBridgeAI/ts_serialize/README.md

 **Dates**

-Dates can use the `fromJsonStrategy` to revive a serilaized string into a Date object. `ts_serialize` provides a `ISODateFromJson` function to parse ISO Dates. `createDateStrategy()` can be use to make a reviving date strattegy.
-Pass a regex to make your own.
+Dates can use the `fromJsonStrategy` to revive a serilaized string into a Date object. `ts_serialize` provides a `ISODateFromJson` function to parse ISO Dates.

 ```ts
 class Test extends Serializable<Test> {